jjzhou012/_jjzhou012.github.io/_posts/2020-01-08-Summary-of-Paper-Writting.md

 - We **present a novel XXX architecture capable of** learning a joint representation of both local graph structure and available node features for the multi-task learning of link prediction and node classification.

+## 综述

+- Advances in this direction are often categorized as … (这方面的进展可以归纳为…)

+-

 ## 模型评价/比较

 - XXX always **produces a significant boost in** predictive performance.
 - XXX model **performs favorably well on the task of** …
 - model1 **achieves competitive performance against** model2, and **significantly outperforms** model3.
 - We **empirically compare** our models **against** four strong baselines summarized in Table, which were designed specifically for XXX task.
+- This complexity is on par with the baseline methods such as …